ForthHub/fep-recognizer/terms-and-datatypes.md

 A tuple is an ordered union of data objects, with possible duplicates.

-A tuple is charactarized by the number of data objects and the data type for each object, that are constitute the **tuple signature**.
+A tuple is characterized by the number of data objects and the data type for each object, that are constitute the **tuple signature**.
 The number of data objects in a tuple may be uncertain.